Rose Cross: Modern forms

 One modern form of the Rosie Cross is found in a Rosicrucian Christian symbol that places a crown of red roses ennobling a white rose at the centre of the cross; radiating behind is the golden five-pointed star, an allusion also to 'the Five Points of Fellowship'.

-It is the symbol of the fraternity that has prepared a great lodge for the Brethren to be gathered.
+It is the symbol of the fraternity that has prepared a great lodge (Mount Ecclesia) for the brethren to be gathered.